teamalfy-technical/odadeemobile-app/attached_assets/flutter-auth-guide_1761820037822.md

 ## Quick Start

-This guide covers everything you need to implement authentication in your Flutter app for the PRESEC Odadeɛ Global Alumni Network.
+This guide covers everything you need to implement authentication in your Flutter app for the PRESEC Ɔdadeɛ Global Alumni Network.

 ## API Base URLs